ec-jrc/abcd/README.md

 The hardware interfacing modules will not be compiled, as they depend on specific libraries that might not be installed.
 The user should compile the suitable modules for the hardware (_e.g._ `abcd`, `abad2`, `abps5000a`, ` abrp`, or ` hivo`).
-The Graphical User Interface (GUI) modules must be installed independently:

-    cd efg/
-    make

-And, separately,

-    cd web_interface/
-    ./install.sh

-These will download all the required packages for the Node.js server and install them locally.
-Once all the packages have been installed the system is ready to be run from the local folder.
 Update the location in the startup scripts.

 ### Kernel updates